[Translate to 2-English:] "Bloomsday!!" -- The day on which James Joyce's *Ulysses* takes place -- celebrated on June 16th at the EUF

 Today, Bloomsday is celebrated all over the world through dramatizations, the singing of songs, urban pilgrimages, and the consumption of kidneys, gorgonzola, burgundy, and cider at their designated hours.

-Our belated Bloomsday at the EUF will be a little different, but just as Joycean!
-It will feature a culinary odyssey through Ulysses, with over 20 chefs showcasing their tasty interpretations of quotations from the novel.
-We will also have dramatic scenes from Ulysses, live music, and a BBQ.
+Our Bloomsday at the EUF will be a little different, but just as Joycean!
+It will feature a culinary odyssey through Ulysses, with 16 chefs showcasing their tasty interpretations of quotations from the novel.
+We will also have dramatic scenes from Joyce's work, live music, and a BBQ.

 Watch this space for more information!!